 I wonder if his disciples always understood the purpose for his different trips.
-Several years ago, a friend gave me a mug with a Gary Larson "Far Side" cartoon on it.
+Several years ago, a colleague and friend gave me a "Far Side" (Gary Larson) coffee mug.
 It pictures a herd of buffalo, bunched together, and moving forward.
 One buffalo looks to the one next to him and says, "As if we all knew where we're going."
 My friend and I knew that those leading us had an idea where we were headed, but sometimes, like that buffalo, we wondered just where that was.

 Would the disciples have had such thoughts as they traveled to Caesarea Philippi?
 The area was 25 miles north of the Sea of Galilee.
 It had been a prominent site for worshiping Baal (Josh 13.5; Judg 3.3), then the Greek god Pan, and finally became a place of homage to Caesar.
-Why leave the successful ministry around the Sea of Galilee to go there?
+It's not hard to imagine them wondering why they were leaving the successful ministry around the Sea of Galilee to go there.

 Then, while they were there, Jesus began to tell them that he would be handed over, suffer, and be killed by their religious leaders.
-As Peter immediately responded, that could not be!
-Yes, they confessed him as Christ, but did they wonder if Jesus really knew what he was doing?
+And Peter immediately responded: that could not be!
+Yes, they had confessed him as Christ, but did they wonder if Jesus really knew what he was doing?